expo/expo/docs/pages/guides/sharing-before-release.md

 ### on Android

-To share your application to Android devices, you must build an APK of your project (rather than an AAB that is optimized for distribution through the Play Store), but that APK can be downloaded (from the browser, email or chat app) and installed on any Android device once the user accepts the security risk of installing an app that has not gone through Play Store review.
+To share your application to Android devices, you must build an APK of your project rather than an AAB that is optimized for distribution through the Play Store.
+APKs can be downloaded (from a browser, email, or chat app) and installed on any Android device once the user accepts the security risk of installing an app that has not gone through Play Store review.

 ### Ad Hoc Distribution on iOS